Source: rabbit skeletal muscle

 Pure Actin is extracted from rabbit skeletal muscle using an optimized version of the method of Spudich and Watt (1971) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
-The resulting product is >90% pure (Figure 1) and >80% polymerization competent (Figure 2).
-Possible contaminants include a-actinin (100 kDa, Figure 1).
-For actin >99% pure, see our Ultra-Pure Actin product (Cat.
+The resulting actin protein is >90% pure (Figure 1) and >80% polymerization competent (Figure 2).
+Possible contaminants include a-actinin (100 kDa).
+For actin protein of >99% purity, see our Ultra-Pure Actin product (Cat.
 No. 160101).
 Pure Actin is supplied as a white powder.
-When reconstituted with ultrapure water to 9 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
-Note that 1 mg actin is supplied as 3 mg powder, and reconstitution/dilution should be based on actin concentration.
+When reconstituted with ultra pure water to 9 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
+Note that 1 mg actin protein is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the actin protein concentration.

 Pure Actin is >90% pure.
 Coomassie G250-stained protein gel of Pure Actin separated by SDS-PAGE.
-The actin appears as the majority species migrating at ~43 kDa.
+The actin protein appears as the majority species migrating at ~43 kDa.
 Possible contaminants include a-actinin (100 kDa) and are not in excess of 10%.
-Molecular weight markers (kDa) and loaded protein quantities are indicated.
+Molecular weight markers and loaded protein quantities are indicated.

 Pure Actin is >80% polymerization-competent.
-Pure Actin was polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
-No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48k rpm for 1 hour.
+Pure Actin polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
+No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48,000 rpm for 1 hour.
 Pellet (P) and supernatant (S) fractions were collected and subjected to SDS-PAGE and Coomassie G250-staining. >80% of Pure Actin was incorporated into filaments as determined by measuring the residual protein concentration in the supernatant fraction.